 To top it all off, the daily commute in Southern California can be stressful, leading to short tempers and regrettable physical confrontations fueled by road rage.

 Whenever you get behind the wheel, you are taking a calculated risk.
 That said, some roads are riskier than others, and we have compiled a list of some of the most dangerous roads and intersections in Orange County, so drivers there can plan their trips forewarned of possible hazards.

 #1.
 Laguna Canyon Road

 Laguna Canyon Road is a strip of State Route 133 which cuts through the beautiful Laguna Canyon just south of Irvine.
-It’s right smack dab in the middle of Orange County, in an area surrounded by development, and yet it’s in one of the few true wilderness areas left in the county.
+It’s in the middle of Orange County, in an area surrounded by development, and yet it’s in one of the few true wilderness areas left in the county.

 Alternative Routes: Fortunately, Laguna Canyon Road is not particularly central, and drivers can easily avoid it if they wish.
 To get from the inland part of Irvine to the coast, consider taking Irvine Center Drive/Moulton Parkway or Jeffrey Road/University Drive to Jamboree Road, and try hopping on the 405 if you’re not near either of these roads.

 Another beautiful but deadly road, Ortega Highway, is known as State Route 74.
 It stretches across a wild region of South Orange County, from Interstate 5 in San Juan Capistrano all the way to Riverside County.